-Diwali, the East Indian festival of lights, is a national holiday in parts of the Caribbean with a large diaspora from India, including Jamaica, Suriname, Guyana, and Trinidad and Tobago.
+Diwali, the South Asian festival of lights, is a national holiday in parts of the Caribbean with a large South Asian diaspora, including Jamaica, Suriname, Guyana, and Trinidad and Tobago.

 Diwali falls on the 15th day of Kartik, the holiest month in the Hindu lunar calendar.
 So the date varies every year with the cycles of the moon.

-The four or five day festival peaks on Saturday, November 14, 2020.
+The four or five day festival peaks around Monday, October 24, 2022.

 How is Diwali Latin?